k-yoan/surrogate_graph_diffusion/README.md

 ## Overview

-This repository includes the implementation of the numerical experiments described in Section 4 of the paper.
-The experiments involve ...
+This repository includes the implementation of the numerical experiments described in Section 4 of the paper, where we proposed a novel approach for approximating the state of a graph via high-dimensional polynomials.
+The experiments involve reproducing the following convergence plots:
+- average Root Mean Square Error (RMSE) vs. number of sample points on Stochastic Block Models (SBMs),
+- average RMSE vs. number of sample points on a Twitter graph dataset.

 ## Structure